COSC310Group14/ChatBot/README.md

 Source: https://docs.python.org/3/library/tkinter.html

+### Automated Unit Testing

+The unit tests were created using PyUnit.
+The unittest framkework was imported into the tes_bot.py file.
+Each unittest uses assert statements to verify if the output obtained is the one desired.
+Our unit tests use assertTrue to verify if a boolean statement returns a True value.
+The test will pass only if the value returned by the function is true.
+Our  tests validate the get_response() function in the main.py file.
+The two first tests identify if the response of the ML model is within the accepted set of resposes provided in the intents.json file.
+The final test verifies if the synonym identifier is working properly and uses asserTrue as well to verify the response.

 ### Features in this Assignment
 * Synonym Recognition (10 points) (see above for explanation)
 * Machine Learning (10 points) (see above for explanation)
 * Graphical User Interface (5 points) (see above for explanation)